Jojo Rabbit: Themes and analysis

 Irony runs throughout the film.
 In the opening scene, Jojo motivates himself to be "a man," yet is nervous.
 According to Tony S.L.
 Michael of the Journal of Religion and Film, the way Falkenheim literature is German but the character dialogues are mostly English "sets up the dichotomy between the fact that what is outside may separate us, but what is inside should bring us altogether."
 This leads to another suggested theme of the film: human interaction.
 For example, as Elsa and Rosie began stressing to Jojo the importance of love and compassion in various dialogues, his viewpoint of Nazism begin to subtly shift, shown by the darkening attitude of Adolf.
 Klenzendorf's character, meanwhile, most embodies the film's use of hyperbole and sarcasm—seen in his distinct use of dry humor—which makes him important to the over-the-top portrayals of Nazism.

-Psychoanalysis has been done on Jojo Rabbit.
-Jojo, with his ideology, uses his psyche to create the character of Adolf.
-He never loses faith in him despite the many failures he had resulted in.
-Because of his indoctrinated nature, his prejudicial actions cannot be condemned.
-Eye-opening dialogues with Elsa and the discovery of Rosie's death culminates into an emotion expressed by kicking Adolf out of the window, erasing his ideology from his life.
-During this point, his ego has developed in that he can differentiate good and bad and be independent.
-Thus, the film's plot is said to be on par with Sigmund Freud's child psychoanalysis theory.
-Sociology author Eugene Nulman also observed that, in the film, Rosie and Elsa lie to preserve their psyche-self while Jojo lies to preserve his ego-self.

 A main motif of Jojo Rabbit is shoes.
 They feature frequently in the film, either visually or audibly.
-According to Michael, it is a metaphor symbolising Jojo's coming-of-age journey.
+According to Michael, it is a metaphor symbolizing Jojo's coming-of-age journey.
 During the scene where Jojo finds Rosie hanged, it suggests to Jojo that he should become more mature.
-Other motifs include the rabbit, symbolising Jojo's inability to live up to the Nazis' expectations, and the dagger, symbolising toxic masculinity.
+Other motifs include the rabbit, symbolizing Jojo's inability to live up to the Nazis' expectations, and the dagger, symbolizing toxic masculinity.
 Meanwhile, dancing represents "pleasure in the face of adversity, relief when it is over, and hope for the future", as well as freedom.
 Nulman compares this to the misquoted phrase by Emma Goldman, "If I can't dance, it's not my revolution."